-Arkansas Total Care requires claims to be submitted using codes from the current version of ICD-10-CM, ASA, DRG, CPT and HCPCS Level II for the date the service was rendered.
+Arkansas Total Care requires claims to be submitted using codes from the current version of ICD-10-CM, ASA, DRG, CPT, and Level II HCPCS code sets for the date the service was rendered.
 These requirements may be amended to comply with federal and state regulations as necessary.
 Below are some code-related reasons that a claim may be rejected or denied: